New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Rates start from 2.99% APR up to 5.14%, and the Santander Equity Release Rate calculator considers factors such as current loans, house value, location and more when calculating how much you could borrow through this service.

-When considering these types of agreements, though, it’s always advisable to seek independent financial advice from a qualified professional who can offer impartial guidance on what mortgage products are the most suitable for individual circumstances and help you compare different providers.
+When considering these types of agreements, it’s always advisable to seek independent financial advice from a qualified professional who can offer impartial guidance on what mortgage products are the most suitable for individual circumstances and help you compare different providers.

-Natwest Additional Borrowing Mortgage
+Natwest Additional Borrowing Mortgage with professional financial advice

 The Natwest Mortgage Company offers customers aged 55 and over the ability to borrow up to 10% of the value of their home through additional borrowing.
 This can be used for a variety of purposes, from paying off debts and releasing capital to making home improvements, taking a holiday, or simply enjoying life after retirement age.